12 Must See Music Festivals Around the World

 Best way to experience: Get yourself to North America on a Working Holiday or Au Pair trip in Canada or the USA, fund your travels with work and spend your time off at this epic world-famous festival!

 2. FLOW FESTIVAL

 Those Fins are an innovative bunch.
 Flow Fest is one of the world’s first carbon neutral festivals aiming to reduce their carbon footprint as much as possible, by keeping their energy production needs covered using renewable biodiesel.
-Held in a disused power station, it has turned into an annual celebration brought to life with light design, modern art and up and coming artists.
+Held in a disused power station, it has turned into an annual celebration brought to life with light design, modern art and upcoming artists.

 Festival heaven for: Hipsters, artsy youngsters and environmentally conscious music lovers.

-Headliners are along the lines of...
-Major Lazer, Diplo, Metronomy, Alt-J, Jose Gonzalez, Alicia Keys, Kendrick Lamar, Outkast and a tonne of Finnish side acts that are very into their urban sounds and jazzy tunes.
+Headliners are along the lines of: Major Lazer, Diplo, Metronomy, Alt-J, Jose Gonzalez, Alicia Keys, Kendrick Lamar, Outkast and a ton of Finnish side acts that are very into their urban sounds and jazzy tunes.

 You will most likely need a few weeks to recover from this one.
 Glastonbury is the largest open-air music and performing arts festival in the world.
-Celebrating it’s 48th year, it embraces each and every genre across the spectrum.
-From rock and pop to house, techno and full-throttle drum 'n' bass, soundtracked by the music's finest names!
+Celebrating its 48th year, it embraces each and every genre across the spectrum.
+From rock and pop to house, techno and full-throttle drum 'n' bass, it is soundtracked by music's finest names!

 Festival heaven for: Nostalgic hippies, newbies and party veterans flock from all over the globe to the spiritual fields in Somerset to get a taste of this famous festival.

 Headliners are along the lines of: The Who, David Bowie, Jeff Buckley, Blur, Radiohead, Arctic Monkeys, Jay-Z, Coldplay and a truckload of legendary British bands.